 What type of people stay in your hostel?

 A common description of a backpacker is ‘an independent traveler’.
 I’d like to think that the most independent of backpackers generally frequent the Hostel.
 I think our flexibility, local knowledge, and facilities are a big draw for them, while our cleanliness and friendly staff will attract and usually please just about anyone who comes through our doors.

 Do many solo women stay?

-The short answer is: yes!… the long answer: I don’t know of any Hostel-specific statistics off the top of my head, but I do know that Couch Surfing revealed at some point that 54% of their solo members were male, versus 46% women.
+The short answer is: yes!… the long answer: is I don’t know of any Hostel-specific statistics off the top of my head, but I do know that Couch Surfing revealed at some point that 54% of their solo members were male, versus 46% women.
 Many Couch Surfers (CSers) have stayed in Hostels and many backpackers have tried CS at some point, so I think this is a good indicator of the ratio of solo women to men travelers.